-In the last decade or so we have seen a shift take place from the highly manufactured products and services to a value system that emphasizes high-quality, high-touch, personalized, beautifully-made, artfully-crafted goods and services.
-The maker movement which includes a well-spring of craft brewing companies, craft everything (I even saw a craft burrito storefront!), apparel, jewelry, and other goods and services, points to audience’s desire for quality over quantity and beauty over superficial.
+In the last decade or so, we have seen a shift take place from the highly manufactured products and services to a value system that emphasizes high-quality, high-touch, personalized, beautifully-made, artfully-crafted goods and services.
+The maker movement, which includes a well-spring of craft brewing companies, craft everything (I even saw a craft burrito storefront!), apparel, jewelry, and other goods and services, points to the audience’s desire for quality over quantity and beauty over superficial.
 This is a human response to our highly digital world.

 This trend also explains the heightened necessity for a strong user experience that is designed within brand expression elements that range from digital interfaces, packaging, events, experiences in nearly every industry sector, including, but not limited to consumer products, retail, hospitality and even in the B2B world.

-The success of sites like Etsy, Quirky, and Skillshare, and the resurgence of maker-heritage brands like Levi’s, Timberland and LL Bean each, in their own way offer creation and beauty at their core.
+The success of sites like Etsy, Quirky, and Skillshare, and the resurgence of maker-heritage brands like Levi’s, Timberland, and LL Bean each, in their own way, offer creation and beauty at their core.
 Many are built to serve the maker movement, which is primarily but not exclusively driven by millennials.

 What the beautiful brand does: